warnerm06/twitterpated/README.md

     * Do a git merge to bring in the `dev` branch changes.
     * Git push to the remote repo.
         * You may get an error and have to follow the recomendations on setting upstream origin.
+    * You should have gotten an error about requiring approvals.This is due to the protected branch.
+    * Checkout your `dev` branch and push it to the remote repo
+    * In github.com create a pull request
+    * Student A will need to approve the pull request and merge the changes.
+    * Confirm changes have been merged to `master`
     * Delete your local `dev` branch and remote branch if you created one.
 6. Student A should receive a pull request in their email and/or on github.
     * Most companies don't allow everyone to commit to master so we will simulate that for the first few steps.
 This acts as a safeguard against bad commits bringing down your produciton apps.